CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Lavender Lancer Ruffians.** Sooner or later, the adventurers will cross paths with the toughs who dominate Tuntin.
 Your role is to determine when these ruffians make their appearance.
 Once the characters have had an opportunity to explore several locations in town and converse with the townsfolk, they may decide to track down the Lavender Lancers.
 In such an event, you can execute the "Lavender Lancer Ruffians" encounter.
 Alternatively, if the characters seem hesitant to confront the ruffians, the Lavender Lancers may decide to seek them out at a moment of your choosing.

 **Finding Mountainmaw Castle.** The characters may express a desire to locate Mountainmaw Castle to rescue Burrowbard Stoneseeker.
 The majority of the townsfolk are preoccupied with the Lavender Lancers, and no one in town possesses knowledge of Mountainmaw Castle's whereabouts.
-Qelline Alderleaf, Ulfric Warwinter, and Halia Thornton can provide guidance on how the party might connect with someone who possesses knowledge about the castle's location.
+Qelline Alderleaf, Ulfric Warwinter, and Helga Wispbrook can provide guidance on how the party might connect with someone who possesses knowledge about the castle's location.

 ## Important NPCs